-Criticising the society through the abstracts of painting is how Yusof Ghani, a talented and respected Malaysian artist since the 1980s, shares his artistic views of the world.
+Criticising the society through paintings is how Yusof Ghani, a talented and respected Malaysian artist since the 1980s, shares his artistic views of the world.

-Graphic artist turned Abstract Expressionist Yusof Ghani was born in 1950 in Johor.
-He turned from graphic to fine arts when he received a scholarship from the government to study graphic arts at George Mason University in 1979, where he met art professor Walter Kravitz.
+Graphic artist turned Abstract Expressionist Yusof Ghani was born in Johor in 1950.
+He turned from graphic to fine arts when he received a scholarship from the government to study graphics arts at George Mason University in 1979, where he met art professor Walter Kravitz.

 He soon became interested in painting, and before long, he had his first solo exhibition at the prestigious Anton Gallery in Washington D.C.